Stella Wynne Herron: Writing career

 As detailed in The Writer, Herron's first piece to be accepted for publication was her short story "The Still of Ballywan."
 She had written it originally as a sophomore for a school assignment, and she had "written [it] hastily one night at the close of the term[.]"
 McClure's magazine went on to publish it in 1906.
 Over the following sixty years, Herron would go on to write many short stories, several plays, a serialized novel, and an illustrated book of protest poetry.
 Her work was sometimes republished in collected short story volumes.
 For example, 'The Americanizing of André François', was republished in 'Among the Humorists and After Dinner Speakers, Part Two'.

 Two of her short stories, "Shoes" and "The Double Room Mystery", were also made into silent films, and filmmaker Thomas H. Ince bought the rights to her short story "An Adventurous Day" in 1920, though it never went into production.
 Ince paid Herron $500, a substantial figure at the time.
 She was known for her prize-winning stories in various magazines, including "An Adventurous Day", and one trade journal even reported that, "Her work received the personal compliments of the late Theodore Roosevelt."

 Personal life

 She married William F. Herron, a newspaper writer (later attorney), on September 18, 1907 in Salinas.
 Eight years later, they had their only child, John Wynne Herron.
 Herron and her husband were divorced by 1920.
 From the mid-30s to the early forties, she lived in New York City as a poet, though she eventually returned to San Francisco.

 Her activism included campaigning for women's suffrage in California in the 1910s, and one point she even worked as the Chairman for the College Equal Suffrage League.
 Her writing and activism connected her to many influential figures including journalist Alma Reed, who considered Herron a "lifelong friend", and painter José Clemente Orozco.

-Herron died on March 1, 1966, and she was buried in Cypress Lawn Memorial Park.
+Herron died on March 1, 1966.